 For additional tips for being a successful student, visiting our Peer Mentorship program is a must!

-On the flipside, as a new student, we want to make your first year at AC a memorable one, where you have the support needed from your peers.
+On the flipside, as a new student, we want to make your first year at AC a memorable one.
+One where you have the support needed from your peers.

 What will you do and gain from being a peer mentor?

-As a mentor in this program, you will be empowered to develop leadership skills, be responsible in instilling a sense of community and understanding of what Alexander College is to new students, encourage new students to embrace their uniqueness and culture and essentially bring about growth in someone.
-Plus, you will receive a letter of recommendation as well!
+As a mentor in this program, you will be empowered to develop leadership skills, be responsible in instilling a sense of community, encourage new students to embrace their uniqueness and culture.
+In other words, you essentially bring about growth in someone.
+Plus, mentors who successfully complete the peer mentorship program will receive priority registration for the following term and a letter of completion as well!

 “I was a full time student and worked part time.
 You just need to have a schedule and stick to it!”– Karan Vallache

-A great way to be a successful student in college is to volunteer during many of our on campus events.
-You will see many events happen on campus on a daily basis, and many of these events are hosted by our Student Life team.
+A great way to be a successful student in college is to volunteer during many of our on-campus events.
+You will see many events happen on campus on a daily basis, and many of these are hosted by our Student Life team.